Ready to embark on a thrilling journey into the world of amateur blogging? Don’t let the initial overwhelm scare you.

 Although starting an amateur blog sounds like a monumental task, it can be fun.
 Amateur bloggers can be successful.
 They just need focus on a few important things that will help them reap massive results.

 There are a few costly mistakes all new bloggers make.
-Five of these mistakes are listed below.
-This way you will know how to avoid them.
+Five of them are listed below.
+Try yor best to avoid making these blogging mistates.

 Defining a niche will help you reach the right audience.
 This also makes it easier to monetize your amateur blog.